Igilq/KubeJS-python/README.md

 ## File Structure

 - `kubejs.py`: The main script that supports both CLI and GUI modes
-- `recipes.js`: The file where recipes are stored in JavaScript format
+- `recipes.json`: The file where recipes are stored in JSON format
+- `config.json`: Configuration file for application settings
+- `requirements.txt`: List of development dependencies
+- `README.md`: Documentation (this file)

 ## Contributing